-Challenge number Detail of challenge 1 The gap between PP / Non-PP achieving the phonics screening check has decreased in Year 1 phonics and meeting the expected standard at Key Stage 1 Writing however, there is a gap between PP and no PP children in Reading at Key Stage 1, Writing at Key Stage 2 and Maths at Key Stage 1 and 2 and the gap is still widening for 'Greater Depth.'
-2 Attendance and poor punctuality due to challenging family circumstances can cause a significant loss of learning time for pupils 3 Some pupils with Pupil Premium funding are more likely to require pastoral support due to Social, Emotional and Mental Health Needs.
-4 Pupils in receipt of Pupil Premium are also more likely to have SEND: (38% of children in receipt of PPG also have SEND) 5 Some pupil-premium pupils do not have rich and varied life experiences as non-pupil-premium pupils.
-As a result, language acquisition and vocabulary can be limited.
+Challenge number Detail of challenge Hamber 1 The attainment gap between Pupil Premium (PP) and Non-Pupil Premium (Non-PP) pupils passing the Year 1 Phonics Screening Check has decreased.
+The attainment gap between Pupil-Premium (PP) and Non-Pupil Premium (Non-PP) achieving the expected standard in Writing in Key Stage 1 has also decreased.
+However, a gap continues to exist between Pupil Premium (PP) and Non- Pupil Premium (Non-PP) pupils in the following areas: ∘ Reading at Key Stage 1 Writing at Key Stage 2 Maths at Key Stage 1 and Key Stage 2

+0% of Pupil Premium pupils achieved 'Greater Depth' in Reading, Writing, or Maths 2 Attendance and poor punctuality due to challenging family circumstances can cause a significant loss of learning time for pupils 3 Some pupils with Pupil Premium funding are more likely to require pastoral support due to Social, Emotional and Mental Health Needs.
+4 Pupils in receipt of Pupil Premium are also more likely to have SEND: (38% of children in receipt of Pupil Premium also have SEND) 5 Some Pupil Premium pupils do not have the same rich and varied life experiences as their Non-Pupil Premium peers.
+As a result, their language acquisition and vocabulary development can be limited.